agatheblues/r-resample-geodata-to-grid/README.md

 - 'Value' is a string containing the column name of the values you want to resample in *data*
 - step is a number indicating the grid step (the smaller, the densier is the grid and also the longer is the execution time)
 - useSquaredDistances is a boolean indicating, if TRUE that you want to use squared distances or not in the computation.
+- polygon is a SpatialPolygonsDataFrame containing the boundaries of the area you want to generate your grid upon. polygon is an optional argument.
+If it is left empty, the grid generated will be rectangulare.
+If you provide a polygon (via readShapefile, see the example), then the grid will take into account the borders of the area, and only grid points that are inside the polygon will be used.

 ## Example
 Source of the data : http://www.geonames.org/NL/largest-cities-in-netherlands.html